Covering The Crimson

 Harvard Athletics welcomes coverage of its men’s basketball program by accredited writers, broadcasters, and photographers.

-All credential requests to cover Harvard men’s basketball must be made through Andrew Chesebro, assistant director of athletic communications, 48 hours in advance of the game.
+All credential requests to cover Harvard men’s basketball must be made through Andrew Chesebro, associate director of athletic communications, 48 hours in advance of the game.
 Harvard reserves the right to accept or deny all credential requests.

 Credentials may be picked up at the ticket office inside Lavietes Pavilion, which opens one hour prior to the start of contests.

-All requests for interviews with Harvard student-athletes and coaches much be made through Andrew Chesebro, assistant director of athletic communications.
+All requests for interviews with Harvard student-athletes and coaches much be made through Andrew Chesebro, associate director of athletic communications.
 Please note that student-athletes’ phone numbers and e-mail addresses will not be released to the media per department of athletics policy.
 Game-day interviews will not be granted until the conclusion of the contest.

 Media seating is available on a limited basis behind the bleachers located opposite the visiting team’s bench.
 A staircase is available behind the bleachers opposite the home team bench to access the seating.